 Nelson said two Supreme Court decisions from the 1980’s allow officers to use deadly force when an officer on the scene could reasonably fear for their safety.
 These decisions allow officers to commit violent acts even if the officer acted recklessly or had ill motives, she said.
-And Smith agrees.
+Philip Smith agrees.

 “Protesting does no good,” he said.
 “Screaming and hollering, crying, that doesn’t do any good.
 We need to legally look at the Tennessee v.
 Garner decision…and we need to chip away at that law, because that law is the basis of everything that officers do nowadays in terms of, ‘I fear for my life.
 I felt I was gonna get shot.’
 That needs to be erased and we need to have a new standard.”

 Toure said, at the core of the issue, all the race talk is irrelevant.
 It comes down to government overreach.

 “This is tyranny.
 This is it.
 This is literally it.
 I don’t care what the race is,” he said.
 “We can make it about black males.
 But I want White America, Spanish America, Indian America, Latin America, Asian America to recognize that this is a far cry from what the Constitution and the Bill of Rights meant.
 And that can happen to any of us.
 So all of us need to be very, very careful about recognizing that fact and getting on a course to correct it,” he said.

 “We are patriots, period.
 A patriot is a person that is willing to defend their countrymen and women from corrupt portions of government,” Toure said.
 “And right now our government is failing large sections of the American population and looking real fuckin’ tyrannical.”